etombini/wlister/readme.md

 **Logging** It exists but it is not nice enough.
 It can be very useful to have logging format used for advanced debug/configuration and logging format to raise an alert.
 Another format to... whatever.
 Logging facilities with formatting has to be implemented.

-**Attack signatures** No signature here, but I guess mod_security signature database can help.
+**Attack signatures** No signature here, but I guess mod_security signatures database can help.

 **Documentation** Rules file used for unit tests can really help, but all rule directives must be documented at some point.